ercjewell/ercjewell/README.md

 - 👋🏾 Hello, I’m Jewells.
 - I’m an Information Professional with 10+ years of Information Sciences (IS) expereince.
-- That means I know Libraries, Archives, Curation, and Communitity iniatives.
+- That means I know Libraries; creating a implementing community programs
+-   Archives, Curation, and Communitity iniatives.

 - I'm an Artist (song-writer), Musician (singer, piano & guitar), Producer (Jewells), and Gamer.